KhokiBernier/khokibernier.github.io/_posts/2020-07-28-NYC-Latin-Population-Breakdown.markdown

     latitude_float = []
     for i in latitude:
         latitude_float.append(float(i))
-    #Get the mean longitude and latitude of the coordinate pairs
+    #Get the mean longitude and latitude of the coordinate pairs (Explanation on why we want the averages below)
     lat = statistics.mean(latitude_float)
     long = statistics.mean(longitude_float)
     #append final values to our final lists